Home About Atlas of Light PhotoExploration AstroEgypto Products Services Client Area Version française

 AstroEgyptology

-Deciphering the meaning of the hieroglyphic inscriptions that cover the walls of the sarcophagi as well as the ceilings of the Egyptian temples and tombs, determining the astronomical orientation of these stone monuments erected on both sides of the Nile Valley, are the objectives of the resources (scientific publications, unpublished archaeoastronomy softwares, short videos) put at your disposal within the AstroEgypto section.
+Deciphering the meaning of the hieroglyphic inscriptions that cover the walls of the sarcophagi as well as the ceilings of the Egyptian temples and tombs, determining the astronomical orientation of these stone monuments erected on both sides of the Nile Valley, require several resources (scientific publications, unpublished archaeoastronomy softwares, video animations) which have been made available to you within the AstroEgypto section.

 Curiosity leads to exploration ...